liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 You'll be happy to know that we have archetypes to help you build various types of plugins including Liferay portlets, themes, hooks, layouts, web plugins, and many more.
-These plugins are built by defining the Project Object Model, which we will discuss in the next section.
+These plugins are built by defining the Project Object Model, which we'll discuss in the next section.
 You can also install and deploy Liferay artifacts locally or to a remote repository.
 There is even a central repository where Liferay's artifacts are updated daily.
 We will dive into all these topics within this chapter, so buckle up and prepare to be mavenized!